 Health Insurance charge

 Students will be charged the Amherst Student Health Insurance Plan (SHIP), which offers comprehensive global coverage.
-Students will be able to waive this insurance, but only if they confirm to the College that they will have comparable coverage for the duration of their trip, including any pre- or post-program travel and coverage upon return to the U.S. (Students waive the health insurance in the Off-Campus Study Checklist in the Amherst College Travel Registry.)
-Single-semester students will be billed for a single semester and, upon resuming their studies at the College, will be billed the SHIP for their semester back on campus.
+Students will be able to waive this insurance, but only if they confirm to the College that they will have comparable coverage for the duration of their trip, including any pre- or post-program travel and coverage upon return to the U.S. (Students waive the health insurance in the Study Away Approval Checklist in the Amherst College Travel Registry.)
+Single-semester students who study away in the fall semester only will be billed for a single semester and, upon resuming their studies at the College, will be billed the SHIP for their semester back on campus (with the ability to opt-out).
 Should students want to waive insurance while they are in residence at Amherst, they may do so with the regular opt-out process through Gallagher.
+Please note: If a student is in residence at Amherst in the fall semester and is enrolled in the Amherst Student Health Insurance Plan at that time, the student may not opt-out of the health insurance for the spring semester.
+Enrollment in SHIP in the fall means enrollment for the full year.

 Financial aid is portable and comprehensive for students attending approved study away programs.
 Students do not need to apply for financial aid or scholarship from the program or host institution; if they do, the family contribution will not be reduced.
 Family contributions remain the same for study away.
 More information on financial aid and study away can be found here.